Condominium Property Tax Appeal Lawyers in Chicago

 Factors in Tax Assessment Appeals for Condos

-When a condominium association contacts Gary, he works with the board to determine the best approach for an appeal based on several factors, including:
+When a condominium association contacts us, we work with the board to determine the best approach for an appeal based on several factors, including:

 • Number of units in the building